oracle/odpi/doc/src/functions/dpiConn.rst

 .. function:: int dpiConn_getIsHealthy(dpiConn *conn, int *isHealthy)

-    Returns the connection's health status.
-This function can be used to determine if a connection is useable after receiving an in-band notification, a FAN planned down notification or to detect dead connections.
-This function is most effectively used when the application is able to accept a new connection, for example before starting a new database request.
-Avoid use of this function when database requests are in progress.
+    Performs a local check to determine if a connection is usable.
+Connections may become unusable in several cases, such as if the network socket is broken, if an Oracle error indicates the connection is unusable, after receiving an in-band notification from the database, or after the connection receives a FAN planned down notification.
+This function is best used before starting a new database request on an existing connection.
+    Avoid using this function when database requests are in progress.

+    The session pool internally performs this check before returning a connection to the application.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    If DPI_FAILURE is returned, the application should close the connection.

+    To fully check a connection's health, use :func:`dpiConn_ping()`.

     **conn** [IN] -- a reference to the connection for which the status is to be checked.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **isHealthy** [OUT] -- a pointer to an integer defining whether the connection is healthy (1) or not (0), which will be populated upon